-After you drink the Magnesium Citrate you will want to stay home and close the bathroom.
+After you drink the Magnesium Citrate you will want to stay home, close to the bathroom.
 If the Magnesium Citrate does not seem to work, Do NOT drink more.
-If needed the will have you do an enema at the hospital in the morning.
+If needed, they will have you do an enema at the hospital in the morning.
 You DO NOT need to call our office to let us know it did not work.